 For personal and entertainment accounts, respondents often included their children’s names within their passwords, but omitted them from their more serious accounts (work and financial).
 Furthermore, financial accounts were the only kind for which respondents included a state/city name and repeated characters in their password.

 Revolutionizing Online Safety

 While some respondents felt pretty secure about passwords for their accounts, our survey showed that a lot of security issues were left to discuss.
 Simply by looking at how often respondents were successful in guessing someone’s passwords, and the amount of people that had their accounts compromised or hacked showed that passwords can pose a large security risk.
 Despite attempts being made to keep passwords secure by using password generators, and or manually creating passwords using random letters, characters, and numbers in their passwords, there is a better, and safer way, to help reduce risks and security breaches, by going passwordless instead.

 While there are recommended ways to fortify passwords and reduce the chances of an account break-in, what if there was a safer, more effective way to protect your information without the need for a password at all?
-Well, that’s where Beyond Identity comes in.
+Well, that’s where Beyond Identity comes in with phishing-resistant MFA.
 Their passwordless authentication solution is quick and easy to set up, provide an impenetrable defense against unwanted login attempts, and negate the need for constant password resets.
 Check out our revolutionary offering to see how your organization can ensure 24/7 protection for all your online accounts.